Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Introduction

 \section{Introduction}

-Understanding the \textit{reasons behind past code changes} is one of most frequent and important activities that software developers perform when developing and maintaining software systems~\cite{al2022developers,Rastkar:ICSE13,Ebert:SANER19,pascarella2018information,Codoban:ICSME15,Tao:FSE12,LaToza:EUPLT10,Ko:ICSE07,Burge2008}.
-This \textbf{code change rationale} provides essential context about \textit{why} particular code design or implementation decisions were made, beyond describing the resulting code modifications themselves~\cite{Tao:FSE12,Rastkar:ICSE13,al2022developers,liang2023qualitative}.
-Prior studies underline that understanding code change rationale is a critical requirement for developers to perform many software engineering tasks~\cite{al2022developers,LaToza:EUPLT10}, including refactoring and code review, diagnosing software and fixing bugs, documenting design and functionality, and reusing code for creating new features.
-This rationale allows developers to interpret the structure and behavior of the codebase, understand trade-offs considered during development, and make informed decisions when correcting defects, implementing enhancements, or designing new features~\cite{al2022developers,Rastkar:ICSE13,Burge2008,Tao:FSE12}.
-Without this context, developers risk introducing regressions, violating architectural constraints, or duplicating previous efforts, especially when they are unfamiliar with the project's history or were not involved in earlier development phases~\cite{al2022developers,Rastkar:ICSE13,Burge2008}.
+Understanding the \textit{rationale behind past code changes} is one of the most frequent and important activities that software developers perform when developing and maintaining software systems~\cite{al2022developers,Rastkar:ICSE13,Ebert:SANER19,pascarella2018information,Codoban:ICSME15,Tao:FSE12,LaToza:EUPLT10,Ko:ICSE07,Burge2008}.
+This \textbf{code change rationale} provides essential context about the \textit{reasoning and justification} underlying a code change, beyond describing \textit{what} was modified in the code (\ie the code changes themselves)~\cite{Tao:FSE12,Rastkar:ICSE13,al2022developers,liang2023qualitative}.
+Such rationale includes the motivations for the change, the goals it seeks to achieve, the alternatives considered, the implementation decisions made, and the evidence supporting the correctness or effectiveness of the resulting solution~\cite{al2022developers}.
+Prior studies underline that understanding code change rationale is a critical requirement for developers to perform various software engineering tasks~\cite{al2022developers,LaToza:EUPLT10,saha2025automatically}, including refactoring and code review, diagnosing and fixing bugs, documenting design and functionality, and reusing code for implementing new features.
+Code change rationale allows developers to interpret the structure and behavior of the codebase, understand trade-offs considered during development, and make informed decisions when correcting defects, implementing enhancements, or designing new features~\cite{al2022developers,Rastkar:ICSE13,Burge2008,Tao:FSE12}.
+Without this context, developers risk introducing regressions, violating architectural constraints, or duplicating previous efforts, especially when they are unfamiliar with the project's history or were not involved in earlier development phases~\cite{al2022developers,Rastkar:ICSE13,saha2025decoding,Burge2008}.